JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 #### Settings Repository Plugin and Export Settings Feature

-> The _Settings Repository_ plugin is unbundled starting with the version 2022.3 and will be no longer maintained.
+> The _Settings Repository_ plugin is unbundled starting with version 2022.3 and will be no longer maintained.
 >
 {style="warning"}